jlevy/og-equity-compensation/README.md

 ## Offers and Negotiations

+Before accepting an offer, it’s important to negotiate firmly and fairly.
+You’re planning to devote a lot of your time and life to any full-time role, and it’s worth making sure it’s a good investment of that time.

+☝️ A few people are inexperienced, uncertain, or so anxious about negotiations they avoid them as much as they can, possibly just signing the first offer they see.
+It can indeed be stressful to discuss offers.
+However, even if you feel uncomfortable negotiating an offer with a potential employer, it may help to remember that being “nice” and avoiding a proper discussion has a lot of
+downsides:

+- Firstly, negotiations are important to let you focus on what you actually want.
+  Not being clear with yourself on what things are important to you, be it personal growth, career growth, impact, recognition, cash, ownership, or teamwork.
+- Rushing through this can actually shortchange not just yourself, but others you will work with and who will be investing their time in you.
+  Accepting an offer or role where you’re not satisfied enough to stay for long can waste that effort.
+Saying “yes” when you should say “no” is a poor choice for them, too.
+- Finally, the negotiation process itself can teach you a lot about a company and your future manager.
+  Talking about a tough subject like an offer is a great way to see how you’ll work with someone down the road.

-If you don’t yet have an offer, it’s important to negotiate firmly and fairly to get a good one.
-A Guide like this can’t give you personal advice on what a reasonable offer is, as that depends greatly on your skills, the marketplace of candidates, what other offers you have, what the company can pay, what other candidates the company has found, and the company’s needs.
+A Guide like this can’t give you personalized advice on what a reasonable offer is, as that depends greatly on your skills, the marketplace of candidates, what other offers you have, what the company can pay, what other candidates the company has found, and the company’s needs.
 However, this section covers some basics of what to expect with offers, and tips on negotiating an offer.